-Ensure that the location you pick for the switch has sufficient clearance to the rear.
-The switch should be well hidden.
-It should be placed so passengers or stored items (such as in a glove box or center console) cannot accidentally hit it.
-The switch fits in a 9/32" hole.
+Ensure that the location you pick for each switch has sufficient clearance to the rear.
+The switches should be well hidden.
+They should be placed so passengers or stored items (such as in a glove box or center console) cannot accidentally hit them.
+The switches fit in a 9/32"-hole.

-This system has Remote Valet[®].
-The user can enter and exit Valet[®] Mode without having to reach the Valet[®]/program switch.
-DEI[®] introduced this feature so that switch location was less critical in day-to-day use.
-As long as the Valet[®]/program switch can be reached to disarm without a transmitter, easy access is not important.
+This system has Remote Valet®.
+The user can enter and exit Valet® Mode without having to reach the Valet®/Program switch.
+DEI® introduced this feature so that switch location was less critical in day-to-day use.
+As long as the Valet® /Program switch can be reached to disarm without a transmitter, easy access is not important.

 IMPORTANT!
-When the vehicle is delivered, please show the user where the switches are located and how to disarm the system with it.
+When the vehicle is delivered, please show the user where the switches are located and how to disarm the system and the VRS® feature with them.